Skip to content

 To do that, you need to know your customers.

 Contact and Meeting planners provide discipline around client interactions.
-A small amount of effort just prior to, and after, a call or meeting with a client significantly improves understanding of their individual issues.
+A small amount of effort just before, and after a call or meeting with a client significantly improves understanding of their individual issues.

 Download Shipley Contact Planning Worksheet